Safeguarding & Welfare

 Selby High School is committed to Safeguarding and promoting the welfare of all of its students.
 Each student’s welfare is of paramount importance and we believe that students have a right to learn in a supportive, caring and safe environment.
 Safeguarding is about ensuring that everyone is safe from harm - safe from bullying, safe from people who could abuse, safe from discrimination or harassment - and that we all feel safe in our environment.

-If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent/carer/guardian, and/or a member of staff at school such as their Form Tutor, Head of Year, Head of House, Personalised Support Team Mentor, or a member of the school Senior Leadership Team (SLT), the school's Social Worker or the schools Special Educational needs and disabilities Co-ordinator (SENDCo).
+If your child is ever concerned about their safety or well-being or about another student, they should talk to someone such as a parent, carer or guardian, and/or a member of staff at school such as their Form Tutor, Year Manager. a member of the school Senior Leadership Team (SLT), the school's Social Worker or the schools Special Educational needs and disabilities Co-ordinator (SENDCo).

 In School Support